drshahizan/HPDP/2526/assignment/A2/Group Parallel/big_data.md

 **Discussion**

-Figure 3 compares the execution time required by Pandas, Dask, and Polars to perform the same analytical workflow.The results indicate that modern scalable libraries can significantly improve performance when processing large datasets.
-Polars particularly benefits from its Rust-based execution engine, multithreading capabilities, and query optimisation techniques.
+Figure 3 compares execution time for Pandas (~7.8 s), Dask (~14.0 s), and Polars (~8.2 s).
+Contrary to expectations, Dask was the slowest library on this benchmark.
+This is because Dask's performance advantage emerges at larger scales or in distributed cluster environments; on a single node with a dataset that fits within memory, its task-graph scheduling overhead outweighs any parallelism benefit.
+Pandas and Polars performed comparably in execution time for this specific workflow.

 ---